my1396/Water-Transfer/README.md

 ## To-do list

-- [ ] Check performance measures' baseline in classcification literature
+- [ ] Check performance measures' baseline in classification literature
 - [x] Remove night light, see if performance drops

   There might be data quality issue for night light.